Karthick-Loganathan-1/Heusler-alloy-STT/README.md

-# Co₂MnSi Heusler Alloy – DFT & STT Simulation
+# Heusler Alloy – DFT & KWANT Simulation

-This project analyzes the spin-polarized electronic structure of the Co₂MnSi Heusler alloy using Quantum ESPRESSO and models spin transfer torque (STT) using NEGF-based simulations with Kwant.
+This project analyzes the spin-polarized electronic structure of various Heusler alloy using Quantum ESPRESSO and models spin transfer torque (STT) using NEGF-based simulations with Kwant.

 ---

-## 📂 Project Structure
+##  Project Structure

 - `data/`: Raw PDOS data and extracted parameters
 - `scripts/`: Python scripts for analysis and Kwant simulation